 to improve the quality of life for veterans and service members, including those from the National Guard and Reserves, and their families. to ensure that every veteran and family member is able to obtain access to high-quality, effective care that enables them to lead fulfilling and productive lives.
 The goal of Cohen Veterans Network is to save lives, save families, and save futures, by focusing on improving mental health outcomes, especially those associated with military life and related challenges.
 The primary way that CVN does this is through the direct provision of mental health care.
 Direct care is provided through a national network of Steven A. Cohen Military Family Clinics.
 STEVEN A. COHEN MILITARY FAMILY CLINICS filling the gaps in care WHAT WE DO Our Cohen Clinics provide a compassionate, individually-tailored, and holistic approach to outpatient mental health treatment for veterans and their family members, as well as active duty members and their family.
 Our clinics specialize in time-limited, evidence-based care.
 Grounded in the culture of veterans and military families, our clinics build trusting, confidential relationships with clients and maintain strong ethical and legal commitments to privacy and confidentiality.
-The core areas of adult treatment for all Cohen Clinics are:

-- depression

-- sleep problems

-- anxiety

-- post-traumatic stress

-- bereavement

-- · substance abuse

-- transition and reintegration issues

-- · family/couple discord

-The clinics are also equipped to assess for (and, in some clinic locations, treat) mild traumatic brain injury.
+The core areas of adult treatment for all Cohen Clinics are: depression sleep problems - anxiety - post-traumatic stress - substance abusebereavement - roblems transition and reintegration i - reintegration issuesfamily/couple discord - The clinics are also equipped to assess for (and, in some clinic locations, treat) mild traumatic brain injury.
 For children, Cohen Clinics provide diagnostic assessment (and, in some clinic locations, treat) common childhood disorders such as depression, anxiety, family stress, and adjustment issues.
 Individual clinics may also provide specialized treatment in other areas beyond the identified core.
 CVN delivers evidence-based and evidence-informed treatments.

-The Cohen Clinics are not intended to be long-term care providers, but rather to support shortto medium-term outpatient mental health care needs.
+The Cohen Clinics are not intended to be long-term care providers, but rather to support short-to medium-term outpatient mental health care needs.
 Cohen Clinics also help connect veterans, active duty and family member clients to additional supports (e.g., housing programs, long-term care, acute or emergency care) through case management services.
 CVN makes every attempt to remove barriers to care through the use of telehealth and onsite childcare.
 Our clinics complement care provided by the Veterans Health Administration (VHA) and DoD.
-In particular, we fill gaps in care for three specific underserved groups:

-- · Veterans who do not receive mental health care in the VHA system, whether for reasons of limited accessibility or other factors (including personal preference).

-- Veterans who are ineligible for care in the VHA system (e.g., due to discharge status, conditions that are not service-connected).

-- Family members, as defined by the veteran, including parents, siblings, spouses/ significant others, children, and others living in the veteran's household.
+In particular, we fill gaps in care for three specific underserved groups: - Veterans who do not receive mental health care in the VHA system, whether for reasons of limited accessibility or other factors (including personal preference). - Veterans who are ineligible for care in the VHA system (e.g., due to discharge status, conditions that are not service-connected). - Family members, as defined by the veteran, including parents, siblings, spouses/ significant others, children, and others living in the veteran's household.
 These family members may not be eligible for mental health care within the VHA.
 VETERAN I CVN defines a veteran as any individual who has served in the Armed Services (including the National Guard and Reserves) in any capacity, regardless of role or discharge status.

-OUR OUTCOMES 24
+OUR OUTCOMES 22

-MILITARY FAMILY CLINICS 45,000+
+MILITARY FAMILY CLINICS 70,000+

 VETERANS & FAMILY MEMBERS TREATED

-23
+20

 STATES SERVED

-.....
 AND COUNTING

 MOST COMMON DIAGNOSES

-- 1. Depression
+- 1. Adjustment Disorders

-- 2. Anxiety
+- 2. PTSD

-- 3. PTSD
+- 3. Depression

 OF CLIENTS SURVEYED AFTER TREATMENT

-94%
+75%

 report getting a first appointment "as soon as they wanted it"

 TOP REFERRAL SOURCES

 - 1. VHA

-- 2. Word-of-Mouth
+- 2. Word of Mouth/ Friends/Family

-- 3. Media/Marketing
+- 3. DoD

 CLINIC CITY AND PARTNER SELECTION

 The development of a new Cohen Military Family Clinic starts with the selection of a city and community organization partner.